Many components support several size options, including buttons, labels, check boxes,

 Split Pane Divider Styles

-VAqua supports two styles for split pane dividers.
+VAqua supports three styles for split pane dividers.
 The default style is a

 thin divider.
-The other style is a wider divider with a dimple.
+The other styles are wider and display a dimple.
 A split pane divider

 style is selected by setting the